European shares lifted by ECB and strong U.S. data

 “I see very strong European and U.S. bull markets,” said Andreas Clenow, hedge fund manager and principal at ACIES Asset Management in Zurich.

-Willem Sels, HSBC Private Bank’s UK head of investment strategy, preferred European equities to the U.S. stock market, mainly on valuation grounds.
+Willem Sels, HSBC Private Bank’s UK head of investment strategy, said he preferred European equities to the U.S. stock market, mainly on valuation grounds.

 “Regionally, we think that European stock markets will continue to benefit from their discount relative to the U.S. and that the valuations gap will close,” he said.